Krutsch/html-bundle/README.md

 ## CLI

 `--hmr`: boots up a static server and enables Hot Module Replacement.
 This works at its best with non-root HTML files without file references.<br>
+`--secure`: starts the hmr server as a secure HTTP2 over HTTPS instance.
+This requires the files `localhost.pem` and `localhost-key.pem` in the root folder.
+You can generate them with [mkcert](https://github.com/FiloSottile/mkcert) for instance.
 `--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML.

 ## Concept